-Direct planting are best for the quick establishment of the plant and to prevent soil erosion.
-Plantation by seeds is better for long life of the plant and also for the good vegetative oil production.
+Direct planting is best for the fast growth of the plant and to prevent soil erosion.
+Plantation by seeds is better for long life and also for the good vegetative oil production.

-Direct seeding and pre cultivation of seedlings helps in the easy propagation of the jatropha plant.
+Direct seeding and pre-cultivation of seedlings help in the natural propagation of the Jatropha plant.
 The seeds should be collected immediately when the capsules split open.
-Using these fresh seeds improves the germination.
-Intervals between presoaking and drying, partially removing the testa give more successful results than presoaking alone.
+Using these fresh seeds will improve the germination.
+Intervals between pre-soaking and drying, partially removing the testa, gives more successful results than pre-soaking alone.

-With good moisture condition it will take 10 days for germination.
-During germination the seed shell splits into two emerging the radicula.
-And 4 small peripheral roots can be seen.
-When the first leaf starts to grow the cotyledons wither and fall away.
+With the right moisture conditions, it will take 10 days for germination.
+During germination, the seed shell splits into two emerging radicula.
+And four small peripheral roots can be seen when the first leaf starts to grow the cotyledons wither and fall away.
 Then the rest of the growth is sympodial.

 Processing and handling

-When the fruits starts to grow and attain the fully matured state they are collected in the open bags and is moved to the processing area.
+When the fruits start to grow and attain a fully matured state, they are collected in the open bags and are moved to the processing area.
 There all the fruits are dried.
-Drying the seeds under the direct sunlight has negative effects so it is advisable to dry then in the shade.
-When the seeds are dried they are then removed the fruits and are cleaned thoroughly.
+Drying the seeds under the direct sunlight has adverse effects, so it is advisable to dry then in the shade.
+When the seeds are dried, they are then removed the fruits and are cleaned thoroughly.

 Storage and viability

-Since the jatropha seeds are orthodox they should be dried to lower the moisture content and should be stored in air tight containers.
-The seeds can maintain their high viability for at least one year at the room temperature.
-Since the seeds contain high oil content they cannot be expected to be stored for a long time unlike the other orthodox species.
+Since the Jatropha seeds are orthodox, they should be dried to lower the moisture content and should be stored in airtight containers.
+The seeds can maintain their high viability for at least one year at room temperature.
+Since the seeds contain high oil content, they cannot be stored for a long time, unlike the other orthodox species.

 Dormancy is seen in the freshly harvested seeds.
-Before germinating the seeds after ripening are necessary.
-Generally dry seeds will germinate without any pre-treatment.
+Before germinating the seeds, ripening is necessary.
+Generally, dry seeds will germinate without any pre-treatment.